begin with a free consultation (949) 870-3800

 Many workers might not think they can obtain compensation or legal recourse for these injuries because there was no single accident or event that caused them.
 However, you can file a workers’ compensation claim for carpal tunnel.
 Workers’ comp law categorizes carpal tunnel as a cumulative trauma injury resulting from repetitive traumatic movements, which can lead to a disabling condition without treatment.

-To obtain workers’ comp benefits for carpal tunnel requires, speak to a local workers’ compensation lawyer.
+To obtain workers’ comp benefits for carpal tunnel syndrome, speak to a local workers’ compensation lawyer.

 Medical Diagnosis